 The good thing about frame C is that it just moves vertically downwards relative to the origin of frame A. So we have a simple relative velocity vector vrel,CA between these frames.
 In frame A it is given by:

-This relative velocity is central for a Lorentz transformation of event coordinates and velocities from A to C. The velocity vslot,C of the slot vs. the origin of A has, of course, only one non-zero component, namely –νx .
-This velocity is perpendicular to the relative velocity vrel,CA in frame A and transforms to have two components in C:
+What about the velocity vslot,C of the slot in frame C?
+The velocity of the slot vs. the origin of A has, of course, only one non-zero component, namely –νx .
+This velocity component is perpendicular to the relative velocity vrel,CA in frame A and transforms to have two components in C:

-In C the slot moves diagonally upwards.
+In C the slot moves diagonally upwards (to the left).

-This is something a direct Lorentz Transformations between frame B and frame C should reproduce.
-To get control over such a transformation we have to find the relative velocity vector between the slot and the rod, the absolute value of the vector’s length (norm) and its orientation versus the x-axes, both in frame B and frame C.
+To get better control we now have to find the relative velocity vector between the slot and the rod, the absolute value of the vector’s length (norm) and its orientation versus the x-axes, both in frame B and frame C.

 Relative velocity between the rod and the slot